sageserpent-open/NTestCaseBuilder/README.markdown

 2. The division by zero one of your colleagues put in for a joke while you took a comfort break.
 3. The off by one error in a loop that was definitely your fault.
 4. The lack of initialisation that the compiler warned you about, but of course, we all know better than to trust diagnostic advice from a compiler.
+5. The silly mistake in the implementation that was caused by a cosmic ray hitting a brain cell while typing a line of code.

 Typically, a smoke test will expose most of these kinds of errors (and this is why it's still worth writing smoke tests in the early stages of implementation, assuming you haven't written any kind of test with expectations).